 Awareness & knowledge to achieve high readability and sound grammaticality

-The LEP in combination with MCINTOSHFORMS™ looks at sentence syntax and semantics through the lens of grammatical form and grammatical function.
-The LEP identifies some of the most integral operatives (words, phrases, and clauses) involved in constructing a highly readable and semantically sound literary manuscript.
-The LEP focuses on the editing process, but it also reinforces the importance of the writer’s taking it upon himself or herself to study every nuance and aspect of English, should he or she want to be further empowered to tell stories that delve into the very psychology of its characters, milieu, and narrative devices.
+The LEP in combination with MCINTOSHFORMS™ helps you analyze/review your literary manuscript through the lens of syntax, shape, and readability.
+It identifies some of the most integral operatives (words, phrases, clauses, and punctuation) involved in constructing a highly readable and semantically sound literary manuscript.
+While The LEP focuses on the editing process, it also reinforces the importance of the writer’s taking it upon himself or herself to study every nuance and aspect of English, should he or she want to be further empowered to tell stories that delve into the very psychology of its characters, milieu, and narrative devices.

 - Syntax: Form (Morphology, Phrases, and Clauses) and Function

 - Readability: Coordination and Parallelism, and Contrast and Opposition